overbaard/overbaard/docs/user-guide.md

 <img src="assets/images/user-guide/board-swimlane-collapsed.png" width="500px"/>

-Here we have collapsed the `Major` swimlane and the `DT` state column.
+Here we have collapsed the `Major` swimlane and the `Dev In Progress` state column.

 ### 2.3.2 Issue details
 By default the issue cards are shown including all the available information.
 In some cases it can be nice to have